Three dimensional topological quantum field theory from $U_q(\mathfrak{gl}(1 \vert 1))$ and $U(1 \vert 1)$ Chern--Simons theory: Preliminary material

 \item If $\state_{(\mathbf{k}, k_{\infty})}(\CS \sqcup \hS_k) \neq 0$, then $k_{\infty}=k$. \end{enumerate} For $\mathbf{k} \in H_0(\Sigma; \Zt)$, set $\TQFT_{\mathbf{k}} (\CS) = \state_{(\mathbf{k},- \vert \mathbf{k} \vert)} (\CS)$.
 Then we have

-In particular, if $\Sigma$ is connected, then $H^0(\Sigma; \Gr)$ acts on $\TQFT_k(\CS)$ by $\TQFT(\Id_{\CS}^{\varphi})v = \psi(\varphi,k) v$.
+In particular, if $\Sigma$ is connected, then $H^0(\Sigma; \Gr)$ acts on $\TQFT_k(\CS)$ by $\TQFT(\Id_{\CS}^{\varphi})v = \psi(\varphi,k) v$, $\varphi \in H^0(\Sigma; \Gr)$.

-\begin{remark} As mentioned above, the $3$-manifold invariant $\CGP_{\cat}$ is part of a once-extended TQFT, that is, a symmetric monoidal pseudofunctor $\check{\TQFT}_{\cat}: \CobExt_{\cat} \rightarrow \ZCat_{\kk}$, where $\CobExt_{\cat}$ is the bicategory of closed decorated $1$-manifolds, their decorated admissible $2$-cobordisms with boundaries and their equivalence classes of decorated $3$-cobordisms with corners and $\ZCat_{\kk}$ is the bicategory of $\Zt$-graded complete $\kk$-linear categories with symmetric monoidal structure determined by $\gamma$ \cite[Theorem 6.1]{derenzi2022}.
+\begin{remark} As mentioned above, $\CGP_{\cat}$ is part of a once-extended TQFT $\check{\TQFT}_{\cat}: \CobExt_{\cat} \rightarrow \ZCat_{\kk}$.
+Here $\CobExt_{\cat}$ is the bicategory of closed decorated $1$-manifolds, their decorated admissible $2$-cobordisms and their equivalence classes of decorated $3$-cobordisms with corners and $\ZCat_{\kk}$ is the bicategory of $\Zt$-graded complete $\kk$-linear categories with symmetric monoidal structure determined by $\gamma$ \cite[Theorem 6.1]{derenzi2022}.
 The value of $\check{\TQFT}_{\cat}$ on the $S^1$ with cohomology class of holonomy $g \in \Gr$ is Morita equivalent to the ideal of projective objects of $\cat_g$ \cite[Proposition 7.1]{derenzi2022}. \end{remark}